schoenio/schoenio.github.io/_pages/woocommerce-reply-to-customer.md

   <p>The plugin takes a minute to install, and will save a typical store owner hours of tedious work every year.</p>

-  <p>Your purchase includes one year of support and updates, and the right to use the plugin on up to five domains.</p>
+  <p>Your purchase includes one year of support and updates, and the right to use the plugin on up to three domains.</p>

 <p><a href="https://sellfy.com/p/98Kw/" class="btn btn-primary">Buy on Sellfy</a></p>